Pliskova splits with coach Vallverdu ahead of new season

 Vallverdu also works with Swiss Stan Wawrinka.

-Pliskova has previously been coached by Jiri Vanek, David Kotyza, Tomas Krupa and Rennae Stubbs.
-(Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford )
+Pliskova has previously been coached by Jiri Vanek, David Kotyza, Tomas Krupa and Rennae Stubbs